 What is Osteoarthritis?

-Osteoarthritis (OA) is a type of joint disease that is caused by aging joints, injury, and obesity.
-It is usually referred to as “wear and tear” of the joints, but now it is scientifically researched that it is a disease affecting the entire joint, including the cartilage, joint lining, ligaments, and bone.
+Osteoarthritis (OA) is a disease that affects the various bones and joints in the body and is caused by ageing joints, injury, and obesity.
+It is usually referred to as “wear and tear” of the joints, but now it is scientifically researched that it causes damage to joint cartilage, ligaments and the underlying bone.

 What Causes Osteoarthritis?

 It usually happens gradually over time.
-Some risk factors that might lead to it include:
+Some risk factors that increase the chances of occurrence include:

 - Joint injury

 - A genetic defect in joint cartilage

-- Stress on the joints owing to specific jobs and playing sports.
+- Continuous stress on the joints due to sports or specific jobs.

 Types of Osteoarthritis

-Includes a variety of inflammatory and noninflammatory joint diseases gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.
+Includes a variety of inflammatory and noninflammatory joint diseases such as gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.

-- The three joints of the foot that involve the heel bone, the inner mid-foot bone, and the outer mid-foot bone
+- The three joints involving the heel bone, the inner and the outer mid-foot bone

-- The joint of the big toe and foot bone
+- The joint between the big toe and foot

 - The joint between ankle and shinbone

-Osteoarthritis of the hand more frequent in certain spots like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.
+Osteoarthritis of the hand is more frequent in certain places like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.

 Osteoarthritis of Shoulder most often occurs in people who are over age 50.
 In younger people, it could be a result of an injury or trauma, such as a fractured or dislocated shoulder.

 It is a condition that involves changes to the bones, discs, and joints of the neck.

 Osteoarthritis symptoms often develop slowly and worsen over time.
 Some of the signs and symptoms are given below:

 - Excess pain in joints while moving.

 - Affected joint feel tender when applied with little pressure.

-- The stiffness of the joint is most noticeable after morning wakeup or after a period of inactivity.
+- The stiffness of the joint is most noticeable after waking up in the morning or after a period of inactivity.

 - Loss of flexibility as the affected joint may not be able to move through its full range of motion.

 - A grating sensation of the affected joint while moving.

 - Bone spurs are extra bits of bone, feels like hard lumps and form around the affected joint.